steve-ad-s/crypto-dictionary/candlesticks/SpinningTop.md

 ![[Figure 3.19 - Spinning Top.png]]

-A Spinning Top is a single-candle pattern that indicates indecision in the market, similar to a Doji.
-It is characterized by a small real body, with long upper and lower shadows of similar length.
+A Spinning Top is a single candlestick pattern that indicates indecision in the market, similar to a [[Doji]], but with a small real body.

+## Relevance & Type

+- **Relevance:** Secondary & Nuanced
+- **Type:** Single-Candle Indecision

+## What is a Spinning Top?

+A Spinning Top is characterized by:

 ## Logical Behavior